Joint Frequency and Image Space Learning for MRI Reconstruction and Analysis: Joint Networks

 \subsection{Activation Functions}

-Building on standard image space neural networks that often use the ReLU nonlinearity, we set~$\af(x) = \mbox{ReLU}(x)$ for all convolutions in the image space.
-However, the zero-gradient of this nonlinearity for negative values is ill-suited for networks that operate on frequency space data, as individual inputs can take on a large range of positive and negative values.
+\nw{Adopting the standard practice of using the ReLU nonlinearity for image data, we define $\af(x) = \mbox{ReLU}(x)$ for all convolutions in the image space.
+This operation is applied separately to real and imaginary channels of each image space convolution output (Trabelsi et al, 2018).} However, the zero-gradient of this nonlinearity for negative values is ill-suited for networks that operate on frequency space data, as individual inputs can take on a large range of positive and negative values.
 We introduce an alternative nonlinear activation function that we apply to both the real and imaginary channels of each frequency space convolution output:

 This nonlinearity's magnitude increases with that of the input everywhere, while preserving the distinction between positive and negative inputs.
-We found that networks using this nonlinearity consistently outperformed networks that employed ReLU activation functions on frequency space convolution outputs (see Supplementary Material).
+We found that networks using this nonlinearity consistently outperformed networks that employed ReLU activation functions on frequency space convolution outputs.